IBM-Cloud/docs/services/DevOpsInsights/insights_developer.md

 ## Data categories

 The data that {{site.data.keyword.DRA_short}} uses to populate its dashboards is mined automatically from your team's source-control repository.
-By default, this data is not restricted to any particular period or set of labels, but you can configure the data from the **Settings** menu.

-On any chart, click the **Information** or **Guidance** buttons for more information about what the data means and how you can apply it to your project.
+You can get more information about what the data means and how you can apply it to your project by clicking **Information** or **Guidance** on any chart.

 ### Error Proneness